jasonbayton/11ty/_src/blog/2023/10/pixel-8-software-support.md

 >
 > <cite>- Fairphone raises the bar with commitment to Android updates</cite>

 As it happens, well up towards the 7-year mark is exactly where the 8 series sits, making it a pretty compelling choice for enterprise use.
+If they confirm decent (3+ year) hardware availability also, to allow organisations to purchase more as they need them rather than changing to a newer model, that'd take the cake.